OUGC-Network/NewPoints/README.md

 ## 🚀 About <a name = "about"></a>

-NewPoints is the best points system for MyBB.
-Efficient, feature rich and easy to use.
+NewPoints is a flexible and feature-packed points system that rewards your users for activities like posting and interacting.
+It includes essential features like stats tracking, a built-in donation system, and customizable earning options.
+With extensive permissions and settings, you have full control over how points are earned and spent.
+Engage your community, drive participation, and create a more rewarding forum experience with NewPoints today!

 [Go up to Table of Contents](#table_of_contents)